 Antiques, crafts and curio shops beckon and there’s a famous bakery and some very fine restaurants such as Provenance.

 Looking for a quick getaway?
-Check out our guide to where to stay here.
+Check out our guide on romantic places to stay in Australia here.